kezheonglim-ux/Online-Test-Time-Learning-Method-for-Industrial-Defect-Detection-/README.md

         ↓
 IfElse checks have_img
         ↓
-RestPutJson sends image_path, category, and mode to Flask CTTA API
+RestPutJson sends image_path, category and mode to Flask /predict API
         ↓
-Flask loads category-specific model files
+Flask loads category-specific files memory_bank.pt + ttl_adapter.pt + threshold.json
         ↓
-CTTA detector extracts YOLO26 features and compares with memory bank
+CTTA detector extracts YOLO26 feature embedding
         ↓
-Calculate anomaly score and apply threshold decision
+Compare feature embedding with normal memory bank
         ↓
+Calculate anomaly score and apply category threshold decision
+        ↓
 Prediction Result Parser prepares UI outputs
         ↓
 Set(text_status), Set(led_status), Set(image_status)
         ↓
-Display result, LED status, and current image
+Display result text, LED status and current image
         ↓
-Delay loops back to process the next image
+Delay loops back to Batch Image Loader for the next image
 </pre>

 ###  2.6.3 Description

-In this stage, the anomaly detection workflow is deployed through CiRA CORE and a Flask CTTA service.
-CiRA CORE acts as the low-code interface, while Flask serves as the bridge to the Python-based CTTA detector.

-The latest CiRA CORE workflow supports automated batch testing.
-Images are stored under `C:\cira_batch_test` using category subfolders, such as `bottle`, `hazelnut`, `tile`, and other supported MVTec AD categories.
-The `Batch Image Loader` reads `batch_index.txt`, loads the next valid image, infers the category from the folder name, and sends `image_path`, `category`, and `mode` to the Flask `/predict` endpoint through `RestPutJson`.
+The workflow starts when the Run ButtonRun is triggered in CiRA CORE.
+The Batch Image Loader then checks the stop control file and the current batch index before selecting the next valid image from the category folder.
+The IfElse node checks whether a valid image is available.
+If an image exists, the RestPutJson node sends the image path, category name and running mode to the Flask /predict API.

-The Flask service loads the corresponding category-specific files from `C:\cira_ttl_model\<category>`, including `memory_bank.pt`, `ttl_adapter.pt`, and `threshold.json`.
-The CTTA detector extracts YOLO26 visual features, compares them with the normal memory bank, calculates the anomaly score, and returns the prediction result to CiRA CORE.
+After receiving the request, Flask loads the matching category-specific files, including memory_bank.pt, ttl_adapter.pt and threshold.json.
+The CTTA detector then extracts the image feature embedding using the frozen YOLO26 feature extractor.
+The embedding is compared with the normal memory bank to calculate the anomaly score.
+The score is compared with the category-specific threshold to decide whether the image is normal or anomalous.

-The `Prediction Result Parser` formats the result for UI display.
-The Text block shows image progress, category, result, anomaly status, score, and threshold.
-The LED turns red for anomaly and green for normal.
-The Image block displays the current analyzed image.
-A Delay block then loops back to process the next image automatically until all images are completed or a stop request is detected.
+The result returned by Flask is processed by the Prediction Result Parser.
+The parsed outputs are assigned to text_status, led_status and image_status.
+These values are then displayed in CiRA CORE as result text, LED status and the current image.
+After a short delay, the workflow loops back to the Batch Image Loader and continues with the next image.

 ### 2.6.4 Files in use